Since seeing my review of earthship design here, people have repeatedly asked me two questions that I would like to try and answer here:

 2) What would I do to solve the design problem?

-Because I love the look and ability to do-it-yourself qualities of earthships, and I do believe that these projects work in some areas, I offer this advice... gleaned from modified designs that people have said work for them, and from studying and understanding vernacular architecture and bio-climatic design.
+Because I love the look and do-it-yourself qualities of earthships, and I do believe that these projects work in some areas, I offer this advice... gleaned from modified designs that people have said work for them, and from studying and understanding vernacular architecture and bio-climatic design.

 - Build an earthship in a temperate or hot environment with regular rainfall of over 50 inches per year (that falls on the ground – places like Tucson have nearly 80 inches of rain per year, of which 11 hits the ground after evaporation) and humidity less than 60%.
 Cool environments and those with constant high humidity set earthships up for failure.